keith9820/iOS-Programming/README.md

 ### Prerequisite Skills

-Students must have experience programming in any language, preferably an object-oriented one.
-Students are expected to understand programming constructs such as operators, loops, conditional statements, and functions as implemented in languages such as C, Java or C++.
+Students should have experience programming in any object-oriented language.
+Students are expected to understand programming constructs such as operators, loops, conditional statements, and functions as implemented in languages such as C#, Java or C++.

 ### Grading

 No tests will be given, the final grade will be determined by student attendance and the correctness of submitted homework assignments.

 20% - Attendance

 80% - Assignments

 ### Prerequisite Resources